 Memorial benches offer a novel way to commemorate a loved one.
 They afford those in grief an added level of sentimentality — mourners can choose a location or cause that symbolically represents their lost loved one.
 No longer are memorial plaques tied to existing cemeteries.
 For instance, surviving family members might purchase a bench at their loved one’s favorite landmark, park, or restaurant.
 People can also buy a memorial bench as an act of charity, supporting an organization or business that was important to the departed.

 While intricate gravestones can be lovely, the dollars spent on a memorial bench can support an important cause, such as national park maintenance.
-Memorial benches benefit those in grief, as well as society at large.
+Memorial benches for loved ones benefit those in grief, as well as society at large.
 They also benefit architects and planners — since these benches are paid for by donation, they present a cost-effective way to beautify an area.
 In these ways, memorial benches benefit many individuals.
 Learn more about how to buy memorial benches in this guide.

 Read the full article or skip to a specific section: